-Diagnostic information about the solver procedure are available in the diagnostics property of the instance after this function has been called.
+Diagnostic information about the solver are available in the diagnostics property after this function has been called.

-- state The initial state of the simulation.
+- initial\state (FieldBase) The initial state of the simulation.
 This state will be copied and thus not modified by the simulation.
 Instead, the final state will be returned and trackers can be used to record intermediate states. - dt (float) Time step of the chosen stepping scheme.
-If None, a default value based on the stepper will be chosen. - initial\state(TState)-
+If None, a default value based on the stepper will be chosen.